Campbell paradigm: Attitude measurement

 Within the Campbell paradigm, a person's attitude is derived from the behavioral costs that this person will incur to achieve the goal that is implied by the attitude.
 For example, the goal implied by environmental attitude is to protect the environment, whereas the goal implied by a health-focused attitude is to maintain or restore health.

 Behavioral costs include everything that makes behavior objectively more or less demanding: things such as effort, time, and financial costs, but also social norms and expectations, cultural practices, and the antagonistic social preferences that go hand in hand with certain behaviors.
-To illustrate: Someone with a pronounced preference for music by Taylor Swift (i.e., a person with a strong, positive attitude toward Taylor Swift's music) will generally put forth considerable effort and spend large amounts of money to attend a concert by her.
-By contrast, people with less of a commitment to Taylor Swift's music will attend a concert only if given a ticket as a gift.
-And those who do not like Taylor Swift at all will change the station when a song by her comes on the radio.
+To illustrate: Someone with a pronounced preference for Taylor Swift's music (i.e., a person with a strong, positive attitude toward Taylor Swift's music) will generally put forth considerable effort and spend large amounts of money to attend one of her concerts.
+By contrast, people with less interest in Taylor Swift's music will attend a concert only if they receive a ticket for free (e.g., as a gift).
+And those who do not like Taylor Swift's music will change channels when one of her songs is aired.

-On the one hand, this example shows that people can engage in different behaviors to express a more or less strong commitment to/preference for Taylor Swift's music (e.g., attend a concert, listen to a song when it is played on the radio).
+On the one hand, this example shows that people can engage in different behaviors to express a more or less strong interest in/preference for Taylor Swift's music (e.g., attend a concert, listen to songs on radio).
 On the other hand, the example also makes clear that whatever a person does to listen to Taylor Swift is accompanied by costs; these costs are again unique to a specific behavior.
-Consequently, the costs that someone bears and, thus, the behaviors that someone will engage in to attain the attitudinal goal, can be used to determine people's attitude levels.
+Consequently, the costs that someone incurs and, thus, the behaviors that someone engages in to attain the attitudinal goal, can be used to determine people's attitude levels.
 So far, several attitude scales have been developed on the basis of the Campbell paradigm: environmental attitude, attitude toward nature, (negative) attitude toward anthropogenic climate change, health-focused attitude, attitude toward social contacts or privacy in the office, attitude toward one's own mental vigor, and attitude toward social expectations (i.e., people's conformity).